awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging-aggregate-errors.md

 There is less than 50% overlap between the testing dataset label names and the training dataset label names\.

 **To fix ERROR\_INSUFFICIENT\_LABEL\_OVERLAP \(Console\)**
 + Remove labels from the training dataset\.
 Alternatively, add more common labels to your testing dataset\.
-For more information, see [Labeling the dataset](rv-editing-labels.md)\.
+For more information, see [Managing labels](md-labels.md)\.
 The labels are automatically removed from the images and bounding boxes in your dataset\.

 **To fix ERROR\_INSUFFICIENT\_LABEL\_OVERLAP by removing labels from the training dataset \(JSON Line\)**
 + Manifests with image level JSON Lines – If the image has a single label, remove the JSON Line for the image that use the desired label\.
 If the JSON Line contains multiple labels, remove only the JSON object for the desired label\.
-For more information, see [Adding multiple image\-level labels to an image](cd-manifest-files-classification.md#cd-classification-multiple-labels)\.
+For more information, see [Adding multiple image\-level labels to an image](md-create-manifest-file-classification.md#md-dataset-purpose-classification-multiple-labels)\.
 Do this for each JSON Line in the manifest that contains the label that you want to remove\.

   Manifests with object location JSON Lines – Remove the bounding box and associated label information for the label that you want to remove\.
 Do this for each JSON Line that contains the desired label\.
 You need to remove the label from the `class-map` array and corresponding objects in the `objects` and `annotations` array\.
-For more information, see [Object localization in manifest files](cd-manifest-files-object-detection.md)\.
+For more information, see [Object localization in manifest files](md-create-manifest-file-object-detection.md)\.

 **To fix ERROR\_INSUFFICIENT\_LABEL\_OVERLAP by adding common labels to the testing dataset \(JSON Line\)**
 + Add JSON Lines to the testing dataset that include images labeled with labels already in the training dataset\.
-For more information, see [Creating a manifest file](cd-manifest-files.md)\.
+For more information, see [Creating a manifest file](md-create-manifest-file.md)\.

 ## ERROR\_MANIFEST\_TOO\_FEW\_USABLE\_LABELS<a name="tm-error-ERROR_MANIFEST_TOO_FEW_USABLE_LABELS"></a>